First off, thanks again for your enthusiasm and feedback!

 Since we want to take every opportunity to provide good value, we have looked at this option since plans have been requested often.
 Our short answer is; not at this time.
 Our initial offerings will be flat-packed for distribution, which will save on shipping and assembly expense.
 Our decision to provide the best compost spreader possible requires us to invest in a relationship with everyone involved in the manufacturing process for your Safety, and Ensured Reliability.
 You know by the success of your farm; from seeding, to bed prep or marketing, there's no short-cuts...

 Can it be used to apply other material?

-We are developing small modifications that will allow it to be used to break up and spread other material such as manure, grassy material, screenings, we're going to post it all to the Community Machinery YouTube channel, manure.
-Stay tuned this piece of equipment will get better as time goes on.
+Once a final version comes to market we may develop small modifications that will allow it to be used to break up and spread other material such as manure, or grassy material, we're going to post it all to the Community Machinery YouTube channel.

 What will happen if wood, rocks or frozen material end up in the hopper?

 We realize part of being human is pushing the limits of equipment.
 We're finalizing details on a safety overload for the agitators to prevent breakage.
 Ideally we want to integrate a slip-clutch to eliminate the need to replace shear pins.
 If material does jam the agitator, the motor will run in reverse which can eliminate binding, but ultimately, any object causing a jam-up will likely need to be dug out.
 A safe procedure for doing so will be outlined in the operation manual, and on the Community Machinery YouTube channel